 Culture clues from the Manifesto for agile software development

-The Agile Manifesto highlights the focus on people and interactions, noting that it is the sum of the work and collaboration between developers and their customers that creates the working software.
+The Agile Manifesto highlights the focus on people and interactions, noting that the sum of the work and collaboration between developers and their customers creates the working software.
 By implication, organisations must eliminate barriers to cooperation between these two groups.

 Alongside the manifesto are twelve principles that underpin many of the agile frameworks.
 From these, an agile culture must support:

 - Empirical reporting

 - Technical excellence

 Many agile frameworks include values to guide the behaviour, beliefs and attitudes of people who use them.
 XP consists of values, communication, courage, simplicity and feedback.
 While Scrum includes focus, respect, openness, courage and commitment.